makerdao/community/faqs/liquidation.md

 For a more detailed guide on how Auctions and Keepers work see [The Auctions of the Maker Protocol](https://docs.makerdao.com/auctions/the-auctions-of-the-maker-protocol) on our [Documentation Portal](https://docs.makerdao.com/).

-## How much collateral is left after a Liquidation?
+## How much Collateral is left after a Liquidation?

 Since Liquidations occur through [Collateral Auctions](https://docs.makerdao.com/auctions/the-auctions-of-the-maker-protocol#collateral-auction-collateral-sale), there is no way to accurately predict the exact amount of collateral one would receive.